Tahini refers to a thick, smooth paste made of ground sesame seeds. It is a staple of Middle Eastern cuisine. Tahini is pronounced "tah-hee nee"

 Description

 Tahini is a paste made from toasted ground sesame seeds, often used in Middle Eastern and Mediterranean cuisine.
 It has a creamy texture and a slightly nutty flavor, making it a versatile ingredient in both savory and sweet dishes.
 Tahini is high in healthy fats, protein, and minerals like calcium and iron, making it a nutritious addition to any meal.
-It is commonly used as a dip, dressing, or spread, and can also be incorporated into dishes like hummus, baba ganoush, and desserts.
+It is commonly used as a dip, dressing, or spread, and can also be incorporated into dishes like Hummus, baba ganoush, and desserts.

 Application Areas